-The United States District Court for the Northern District of Illinois recently held that the filing of a debt collector’s lawsuit in a then-proper venue may have constituted a violation of the Fair Debt Collection Practices Act (“FDCPA”) after a retroactive Seventh Circuit Decision.
-See Glazewski v.
-CKB Firm, P.C.
+The United States District Court for the Northern District of Illinois recently held that the filing of a debt collector’s lawsuit in an improper venue may have constituted a violation of the Fair Debt Collection Practices Act (“FDCPA”), even if the debtor was never served.
+See Desfassiaux v.
+Blatt, Hasenmiller

 The United States District Court for the Middle District of Florida recently held that a mortgage insurance company that subrogated to a lender’s position after paying the insured lender’s claim is not a “debt collector” subject to the provisions of the Fair Debt Collection Practices Act (“FDCPA”).
 See Arencibia v